TracyOuma/Capstone-pydata/projecttemplate.md

-# Title: Maternal Health Indicators across Kenyan counties
+# Title: Maternal Health Indicators across Kenyan counties.

 # What is the problem you are solving?
 - Maternal deaths remain a major public health challenge in Kenya, especially in counties with limited access to skilled birth attendants and quality maternal care.